-We believe our success has depended and continues to depend, on the efforts and talents of our senior management team, particularly our Chief Executive Officer and our Chief Technology Officer and our highly skilled team members, including our sales personnel, client services personnel and software engineers.
+We believe our success has depended and continues to depend, on the efforts and talents of our senior management team, particularly our Chief Executive Officer, and our highly skilled team members, including our sales personnel, client services personnel and software engineers.
 We do not maintain key man insurance on any of our executive officers or key employees.
 From time to time, there may be changes in our senior management team resulting from the termination or departure of our executive officers and key employees.
 The majority of our senior management and key employees are employed on an at-will basis, which means that they could terminate their employment with us at any time.
-For example, our Chief Technology Officer, Eliot Horowitz has notified us that he intends to resign his employment with us as of the date of our 2020 Annual Meeting of Stockholders.
+For example, our former Chief Technology Officer resigned effective July 10, 2020.
 The loss of any of our senior management or key employees could adversely affect our ability to build on the efforts they have undertaken to execute our business plan and to execute against our market opportunity.
 We may not be able to find adequate replacements.
 We cannot ensure that we will be able to retain the services of any members of our senior management or other key employees.